saplo/saplo4java-2.0/README.md

     	System.out.println("Category: \"" + tag.getCategory() + "\"" + "\tTag: \"" + tag.getTagWord() + "\"");
     }

     // Shut down the client
     client.shutdown();

+For the rest of the API methods and examples, refer to http://developer.saplo.com/

 Building from source
 ------------------